huggingface/blog/personal_copilot.md

 We also excluded all file paths that were not directly related to code.
 These include: `.git`, `__pycache__`, and `xcodeproj`.

-To keep the serialization of this content relatively memory-friendly, we used chunking and the feather format.
+To keep the serialization of this content relatively memory-friendly, we used chunking and the [feather format](https://arrow.apache.org/docs/python/feather.html#:~:text=Feather%20is%20a%20portable%20file,Python%20(pandas)%20and%20R.).
 Refer to [this script](https://github.com/sayakpaul/hf-codegen/blob/main/data/prepare_dataset.py) for the full implementation.

-[The final dataset is available in the Hub](https://huggingface.co/datasets/sayakpaul/hf-codegen-v2), and it looks like this:
+The final dataset is [available on the Hub](https://huggingface.co/datasets/sayakpaul/hf-codegen-v2), and it looks like this:

 ![hf-stack-full](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/personal_copilot/hf-stack-full.png)